The Withholding Requirements for Independent Contractors

 As mentioned in the list above, payments for services rendered outside of Puerto Rico are not subject to the withholding requirement, but the payer must apply the B2B tax of 4%.
-However, holders of Act 20 are exempt from this requirement.
+Certain companies are exempt from this requirement.

 Payer Responsibilities and Penalties

 Payers are required to file the withholding amounts to Hacienda within the first 15 days of the month following the month during which the payment was made.
 Payers must also file quarterly and annual returns as well as informative declarations for payments not only for all services received but also for rent, advertising, insurance, telecommunications, and Internet and television access.